jasonlow90/project2/README.md

 ## Travel buddy Web App

 ### Web App Guide
+Want to travel around the world yet afraid to do it alone?
+This web app allows you look for travel buddies and get information of any countries.

 #### Create an account & profile
 1. Create an account using your email and setting up a password for it.
 2. Build your profile.
 If you are looking for a travel buddy, tick the looking for buddy box in the your profile.